ClassThe Loft's Creative Nonfiction and Memoir Writing Project 2022—In-Person Cohort

 Please see the Memoir/CNF Writing Project page for program specifics and schedule.

-One-on-one meetings with Nicole Helget will also be held over the course of the year, live online via Zoom, or in person if it is safe to do so.
+One-on-one meetings with Nicole Helget will also be held over the course of the year.
 These include one introductory meeting before the program kicks off in February, and one manuscript consultation session with Nicole after the program concludes (and you submit your final manuscript) in December.